Dudukun/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
+a function that computes the square value of all integers of a matrix using map